-Prerequisite: permission of the instructor.
+Prerequisite: Permission of the instructor.

-Music
+1108 Jazz Voice Class

+1 credit

+This class is designed to teach techniques for a successful jazz vocal performance.
+Students will receive specific jazz vocal training, repertoire selection, jazz vocal phrasing, and how to lead a rhythm section.
+Each class will end with an informal performance featuring that semester's jazz repertoire.

 1109 Jazz Choir

 1 credit

 A select ensemble of singers, which explores a variety of jazz vocal styles.
 Public performances take place throughout the year.

 Offered as needed.

-Prerequisite: permission of the instructor.
-Corequisite: participation in the College Choir.
+Prerequisite: Permission of the instructor.
+Corequisite: Participation in the College Choir.

 1110-1125 Chamber Ensembles

 1 credit

 A comprehensive survey by performance of the ensemble literature of diverse origins and styles for each of the ensembles listed.
 Public performances are given.

-Prerequisite: permission of the instructor.

 1110 Flute Choir

 1111 Flute Quartet

 1112 Woodwind Quintet

 1113 Saxophone Quintet

 1114 Jazz Combo

 1115 Clarinet Choir

 1116 Brass Quintet

 1117 String Ensemble

 1118 String Quartet

 1119 Electric Bass Ensemble

 1120 Jazz Ensemble

 1121 Percussion Ensemble

 1122 Keyboard Ensemble

 1123 Guitar Ensemble

 1124 Female Gospel Jubilee Group

 1125 Male Gospel Jubilee Group

 3353 Musical Theatre Scene Study

 4 credits

 This course is designed for advanced acting and music students interested in developing musical theatre skills.
 Using contemporary American and British musical theatre texts, students will be taught to apply acting, singing, and movement techniques to bring characters to life on stage.
 Professors from both the Music and Theatre Arts departments will collaborate to develop the student's craft.
-Prerequisites: THE-1113 OR THE-1151, MUE-1104, and by audition during first week of class.
+Prerequisites: Theatre Arts 1113 or 1151, Music Ensemble 1104, and by audition during first week of class.

-Cross-listed with THE-3353.
+Cross-listed with Theatre Arts 3353.

 Music Literature Course Descriptions (MUL)

 1134 Music Appreciation

 4 credits

 A study of music through its elements, rhythms, melody, harmony, form, timbre; a survey of various musical styles.
 Increased listening perception in all types of music is the course goal.

 Humanities.